 Ready to dive into owning a lake home in Minnesota or western Wisconsin?
 As the local lakeshore experts, we can advise you on the elements you’ll want to research and prioritize as you buy a waterfront property.

 Don’t forget about traffic.
 As you begin searching in your chosen area, do a test run of the commute on a Friday evening and Sunday afternoon.
 Those "up north" two-lane highways can jam up quickly, so it's important to prepare yourself for typical traffic you'll experience as you head to your weekend oasis.
+Pro tip: The Edina Realty mobile app allows you to search according to commute times!

 Access to the water